There’s a reason every hit worship song sounds the same

 The study is based on data about popular worship songs obtained by Mike Tapper, a religion professor at Southern Wesleyan University.
 Tapper and his colleague Marc Jolicoeur, a worship pastor from New Brunswick, Canada, worked on a previous study about how quickly hit worship songs appear and then disappear.

 The popularity of megachurch worship songs doesn’t surprise Leah Payne, professor of American religious history at Portland Seminary in Oregon.
-Payne, who studies the Christian music business, said it probably reflects broader worship patterns.
+Payne, who studies the Christian music business, said it likely reflects broader worship patterns.
 While most churches in the United States are small, most Christians worship at large churches.
-The 2020 Faith Communities Today survey found that about 70 percent of worshipers attend the top 10 percent of churches.
+The 2020 Faith Communities Today survey found that about 70% of worshippers attend the top 10% of churches.

-“The fact that the worship music of megachurches has a bigger share of the worship market corresponds to the practice of worshipers,” said Payne.
+“The fact that the worship music of megachurches has a bigger share of the worship market corresponds to the practice of worshippers,” said Payne.

 Payne doubts that scandals at churches such as Hillsong will affect the popularity of their music — because people have a relationship with the songs, not with church leaders.